 6.3.
 As Defendants

-Within the "As Plaintiffs", you can find the same charts and data that are available in "Litigation Analysis", but it will only include the the cases and data in which the company that is being currently analyzed acted as the defendant.
+Within "As Defendants", you can find the same charts and data that are available in "Litigation Analysis", but it will only include the the cases and data in which the company that is being currently analyzed acted as the defendant.

 In the Portfolio Transaction section, you'll find exampled of patents in which the company has licensed in, licensed out, transferred from, or transferred to.